gutsy-robot/dlive-navigation/README.md

 The point clouds created by rtabmap are used by the ROS Navigation Stack for calculating a collision-free path.

 In the future, we also plan to include a custom costmap layer for Segnet(http://mi.eng.cam.ac.uk/projects/segnet/) which we use for road detection.

+To run ROS Navigation on the car, do a:

+      roslaunch dlive-navigation car_stereo_nav.launch